Dmendozac90/Dmendozac90.github.io/_posts/2021-11-15-SINDy_Intro.markdown

 \mathbf{X}^2 = \left[\begin{array}{c} x^{2}_1(t_{1}) & x_{1}(t_{1})x_{2}(t_{1}) & x_{1}(t_{1})x_{3}(t_{1}) & \cdots & x^{2}_2(t_{1}) & x_{2}(t_{1})x_{3}(t_{1}) & \cdots & x^{2}_n(t_{1}) \\ x^{2}_1(t_{2}) & x_{1}(t_{2})x_{2}(t_{2}) & x_{1}(t_{2})x_{3}(t_{2}) & \cdots & x^{2}_2(t_{2}) & x_{2}(t_{2})x_{3}(t_{2}) & \cdots & x^{2}_n(t_{2}) \\ \vdots & \vdots & \vdots &\ddots & \vdots & \vdots & \ddots & \vdots \\ x^{2}_1(t_{m}) & x_{1}(t_{m})x_{2}(t_{m}) & x_{1}(t_{m})x_{3}(t_{m}) & \cdots & x^{2}_2(t_{m}) & x_{2}(t_{m})x_{3}(t_{m}) & \cdots & x^{2}_n(t_{m}) \end{array}\right]
 $$

 The augmented matrix $$\mathbf{\Theta}(\mathbf{X})$$ is not limited to polynomial or trigonometric transformations.
-This matrix can include any function that is believed to describe the system of interest; however, it is important to limit tche number of candidate functions in this matrix as it can grow very quickly.
+This matrix can include any function that is believed to describe the system of interest; however, it is important to limit the number of candidate functions in this matrix as it can grow very quickly.
 The figure below displays the total number of polynomial terms in the augmented matrix at varying polynomial degrees with increasing number of dynamic states (y-axis is displayed on a logarithmic axis for better comparison of the data).
 The dynamic states correspond to the columns of the data matrix $$\mathbf{X}$$.

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="/assets/img/SINDy/Polynomial Terms.html" height="525" width="100%"></iframe>

- If the data matrix $$\mathbf{X}$$ contains $$9$$ columns and tenth order polynomials are explored, the augmented matrix will contain atleast $$92,378$$ columns!
+ If the data matrix $$\mathbf{X}$$ contains $$9$$ columns and tenth order polynomials are explored, the augmented matrix will contain at least $$92,378$$ columns!
 This can lead to memory and computational issues that would prohibit the application of SINDy.

  With these definitions of the augmented and data matrices in place, a sparse regression problem can be constructed.
 The sparse regression is defined as